kimtth/kimtth/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a software architect.
 - 😄 I like going through IT trends and technology.
 This archive is a personal space for learning and references.
 - 📫 If you visit here through LinkedIn, I just open to the public for the evidence that I have been experienced.
 - Especially when you want to find the repositories for only my work.